n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 mark-like form.

-  - A "Ra,Halant" sequence at the beginning of a syllable is replaced with an above-base mark called "Reph" (unless the "Ra" is the only consonant in the syllable).
+  - A "Ra,Halant" sequence at the beginning of a syllable is replaced with a right-side mark called "Reph" (unless the "Ra" is the only consonant in the syllable).
 This rule is synonymous with the `REPH_MODE_IMPLICIT` characteristic mentioned earlier.